Panasonic Lumix FZ60 Review

 by Mike Tomkins

 Panasonic's Lumix FZ200 digital camera, announced alongside the FZ60, is going to attract a lot of attention for its jawdropping constant-aperture f/2.8 24x optical zoom lens, and rightly so.
 That doesn't mean it's right for everybody, though.
-Putting all that light on your subject means a more complicated lens, a larger and heavier camera, and--although the company hasn't yet revealed pricing and availability for either camera--probably a significantly higher price tag, as well.
+Putting all that light on your subject means a more complicated lens, a larger and heavier camera, and a significantly higher price tag, as well.

 The Panasonic Lumix FZ60 caters to the camera buyer who wants that zoom reach, but doesn't need the bright constant aperture, and the drawbacks it brings.
 If you're willing to forgo the extra light capture, it could provide a compelling option.